MARKET SNAPSHOT: U.S. Stocks Struggle For Direction As Political Uncertainty Drags

 U.S. stocks struggled for direction Tuesday, shifting between slight gains and losses after reaching record levels, as the latest bout of political uncertainty in the U.S. was seen as a headwind that could limit the market's advance.

-The Dow Jones Industrial Average rose 5 points, or less than 0.1%, to 20,986.
+The Dow Jones Industrial Average slipped 8 points, or less than 0.1%, to 20,974.
 While shares of Microsoft Corp.
 (MSFT), Home Depot Inc. (HD), and International Business Machines Corp.
 (IBM) boosted the average with 1% or more gains, shares of Nike Inc.(NKE), UnitedHealth Group Inc. (UNH), and Pfizer Inc.(PFE) capped gains for the blue-chip gauge.

-The S&P 500 index slipped 2 points, or less than 0.1%, to 2,401.
+The S&P 500 index declined 3 points, or 0.1%, to 2,399.
 Earlier in the session, the benchmark eked out an all-time intraday high of 2,405.77.
-The day's move was broad but slight.
-While nine of the 11 primary S&P 500 sectors opened higher, only four remained in the green in afternoon trading, with the energy and real-estate sectors the worst performers.
+While nine of the 11 primary S&P 500 sectors opened higher, only three remained in the green in afternoon trading, with the energy and utilities sectors the worst performers.

-Meanwhile, the Nasdaq Composite Index was setting intraday records over the session and last traded up 14 points to 6,163.

 Stocks have been propelled higher recently by some strong corporate results and hopes that President Donald Trump's administration will pass tax reform and other legislative initiatives that are seen as market friendly.
 However, the rally has shown signs of stalling of late, despite marking records.
 Benchmarks have made slight daily moves, a sign that investors see few reasons to keep pushing shares higher.
 By some metrics, valuations are at their highest level in more than a decade (http://www.marketwatch.com/story/exuberant-investors-are-behind-extreme-valuations-2017-05-01).